Voltes V: Voltes Team

 Born on November 18, Daijiro is the second oldest of the Goh brothers and a 17 year old defense tactician.
 He was once a playful child, but Daijiro's outlook in life suddenly changed when his father disappeared.
 Alarmed by this change in his personality, Mrs. Goh sent him to live in the country where a martial arts master taught him different fighting styles and forms of meditation.
 Upon rejoining his brothers, Daijiro was already a master of different hand-to-hand fighting styles.
 The Bō became his favorite weapon.
 Together with Kenichi and Hiyoshi, Daijiro started training as a member of the Voltes V Team.
 His uniform is dark green and he pilots the Volt Panzer (ボルトパンザー, Boruto Panzā) (Body and Chest).
-He is known as "Big Bert Armstrong" in the Philippines.